 The team behind Histories of the National Mall wrote a comprehensive explanation of the process behind the project, from planning to building to outreach, and everything in between.
 "Building Histories of the National Mall: A Guide to Creating a Digital Public History Project" serves as an extended case study in building an Omeka project.

 How to read an Omeka site

 While not every Omeka site makes use of every feature, there are common threads that make it possible to recognize an Omeka site in the wild.

 The easiest of these is the message "Proudly Powered by Omeka" in the footer, which is there by default but may be removed in custom themes.
 Even if that message is missing, there are clues that a site is built in Omeka which can help you understand the choices the site creators made as the built the site.

 Look at the address bar Omeka sites will almost always have the same slug for certain pages:

 Even if the site creators have changed the label for these pages in their navigation menu, the urls will generally be the same.
 Checking the address bar to see what function (item, collection, exhibit, etc) the site is using will help you get a sense of how the creators have structured the site.

 Skim the navigation

-- pay attention to url (exhibit, collection, item, item type, tag)
+- pay attention to urls (exhibit, collection, item, item type, tag)